content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. Department of Environment and Science [for track closures] and Rural Fire Service) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise (e.g. Department of the Environment, Tourism, Science and Innovation—for track closures and Queensland Fire Department) is required for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

-Permission/permits are required to be obtained from land managers (e.g. Department of Environment and Science, local councils or private landholders), if applicable.
+Permission/permits are required to be obtained from land managers (e.g. Department of Environment, Tourism, Science and Innovation, local councils or private landholders), if applicable.

 WebPartZone1_2